lumifyio/lumify/_posts/2014-02-26-lumify-feature-auditing.markdown

 with various other data which will be further explained in future blog posts.
 Essentially every C.R.U.D action is a separate row in our Accumulo table that is specifically for audit data.
-While designing the data model for this table, we wanted to generate the row keys in such a way that would optimize retrival of audit records for a specific vertex.
+While designing the data model for this table, we wanted to generate the row keys in such a way that would optimize retrieval of audit records for a specific vertex.
 Our row key is a combination of the vertex ids, which are unique to every vertex, and a timestamp of when the action was performed.
 This allows for a fast prefix scan in Accumulo.
 Each row contains a column family that we named "*common*"